The world's most historic airlines still flying

 Cubana (1929)

 Clearly 1929 was a busy time for the aviation industry, as Cubana was another airline founded in that year.
-Cubana de Aviación was established as the national airline of Cuba – needless to say, it was closely linked to the country’s political situation throughout the 20th century.
+Cubana de Aviación was established as the national airline of Cuba, and needless to say it was closely linked with the country’s political situation throughout the 20th century.

-Museo Aeronautico y del Espacio Chile/CC BY-SA 2.5/Wikimedia Commons
+Museo Aeronautico y del Espacio Chile/Wikimedia Commons/CC BY-SA 2.5

 LATAM Airlines (1929)